 But wait a second.
 Isn't customer success just a SaaS (Software as a Service) thing?

 Short answer: not anymore.

 Despite the fact that customer success has emerged from the rapidly growing SaaS industry, there's also tremendous opportunity for companies far outside the world of software to build meaningful and powerful customer success programs that drive customer retention and recurring revenue.
 And if you're an avid fan of the inbound marketing methodology, you'll quickly see how the two initiatives work so well together.

-No matter what your industry, the goal of this post is to highlight how customer success is part of what you’re already doing -- and that operationalizing Success won’t be a brand new undertaking where you’re starting from scratch.
-What’s more, you’ll find that formalizing these activities will:
+No matter your industry, the goal of this post is to highlight how you can build a customer success strategy that will attract more leads to your business.
+What's more, you'll find that formalizing these activities will: